TAM SAM SOM: Define Customer & Revenue Opportunities

 TAM SAM SOM fishing analogy

-Accurate TAM SAM SOM is necessary for sales forecasts, investor relationships, and resource management.
+Accurate TAM SAM SOM are necessary for sales forecasts, investor relationships, and resource management.

 user-groupTarget your best buyersIdentify what's working in your sales process and who's interested in your offering